Matrix Product Operator Algebras II: Phases of Matter for 1D Mixed States: Proof of Lemma 3.6

-Consequently, a natural choice of positive elements $\xi_L\in A^L$ and $\xi_R\in A^R$ is
+Consequently, a natural choice of positive elements $\xi_L\in {A}_L$ and $\xi_R\in {A}_R$ is

-In order to prove that $ T(\xi) = \xi $, note by the previous expressions that it turns out to be enough to check that $T(g_L) = g_R$ and $T(g_R) = g_L$.
-We refer to Equations~\ref{eq:TxL01} and \ref{eq:TyR01} below for elementary proofs of these facts.
-Let us now move to the proof of Equation~\ref{eq:propsXi2}.
-For simplicity, we prove the equivalent formula $\xi T(x)\xi^{-1} = T(x^*)^*$ for all $x\in A$.
-To this end, we first recall that
+Since $g_L,g_R > 0$, $\xi$ is strictly positive, as we wanted to prove.
+We now prove (2), i.e. that $ T(\xi) = \xi $, note by the previous expressions that it turns out to be enough to check that $T(g_L) = g_R$ and $T(g_R) = g_L$.
+We refer to \cref{eq:TxL01,eq:TyR01} below for elementary proofs of these facts.
+In addition, note that (4) is straightforward by the eigenvalue equation \cref{eq:OmegaEigen}.
+See Scholium~2.7 and Lemma~4.13 from \cite{bohm_1999_weak} for a proof of (6).
+Let us now move to the proof of (3).
+For simplicity, we prove the equivalent formula $\xi T(x)\xi^{-1} = T(x^*)^*$ for all $x\in {A}$.
+To this end, we recall first that